timkay/verify-id-token/README.md

 An alternate strategy was suggested by Claude AI: simply identify the start of the public key by the sequence of bytes, and then extract that sequence from the `X.509` certificate.
 Such a shortcut is brittle and also does not extract the key's `valid` timestamps.

-A debug setting causes the `ASN.1` data to be dumped.
+A debug setting causes the `X.509` certificate's `ASN.1` data to be dumped.